 “I don’t care what people do in relation to Michael Jackson and his music.
 What I’m interested in is continuing the conversation of who are we worshipping and why, and making people look at the whole story.
 Michael Jackson was incredibly talented, there’s no questioning that.
 But just because someone is talented doesn’t mean they’re not a predator.”
-Wade Robson
+Wade Robson.

 Hanging is about the dangers of idolising pop musicians.
-The song was released in 2010, but has been on my mind a lot recently, partly because I’ve revisited/re-recorded it for the new album, partly because its subject matter is currently topical, thanks to Ryan Adams and Michael Jackson.
+The song was released in 2010, but has been on my mind a lot recently, partly because I’ve revisited/re-recorded it for a new album, partly because its subject matter is currently topical, thanks to Ryan Adams and Michael Jackson.

 Last week I listened to Thriller for the first time.
 I hadn’t planned to, I was just driving across Lewis a couple of times and there were various CDs in the car that we’d bought in a charity shop a few months ago.
 I’d forgotten we even had a copy.
 It was strange, stumbling across this CD just as Leaving Neverland was about to be televised and everyone was talking about it.
 I wondered if I’d feel differently about these songs, most of which I knew from the radio, at this moment in time.